Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-This paper investigated a Gaussian signaling game where objective misalignment arises from a linear sensitivity mismatch.
-By modeling this interaction as a Stackelberg game, we derived analytical conditions for informative equilibria, revealing that linear bias introduces a sharp phase transition in information disclosure.
-We showed that informative signaling is only possible above a critical sensitivity threshold or along specific eigenspaces of a mismatch matrix, effectively filtering out components where the conflict of interest is too high.\\ Future research directions include characterizing Nash equilibria without commitment, addressing the general non-commutative noisy case, and applying this framework to dynamic control systems with an evolving sensitivity mismatch.
+This paper formulated and solved a Gaussian signaling game driven by a linear sensitivity mismatch between an encoder and a decoder.
+Under a Stackelberg commitment model, we derived explicit conditions determining when communication occurs.
+The analysis shows that a linear bias restricts information disclosure.
+The encoder only transmits data along specific eigenspaces of the mismatch matrix, and communication collapses if the conflict of interest crosses a critical threshold.
+Future research includes analyzing Nash equilibria without commitment, extending the noisy channel results to non-commutative settings, and embedding this model into dynamic control systems with an evolving sensitivity mismatch.